FlexiblePlanInvestmentsLtd/Factor-Research/README.md

 uv venv --python 3.11 --no-python-downloads --python-preference only-system
 ```

-Add/remove packages to the environment (Ude --dev for development ONLY packages):
+Add/remove packages to the environment (Use --dev for development ONLY packages):

 ```bash
 uv add <package>